 CAN A DE FACTO RELATIONSHIP EXIST IF THE PARTIES ARE NOT LIVING TOGETHER?

 This is a very interesting area of the law as the Family Court has recognised that parties to a relationship can be married to or living with someone else, and also be in a de facto relationship.
 Even if both parties have their own residence, and don’t spend every night together, it can still be found that parties are in a de facto relationship.
 It depends on the way that the parties conduct their lives.
 This can be very confusing when proceeding forward with relationships, as you may not be legally protected.

-Every matter and circumstance is different, so it is important to seek legal advice if you are not sure where you stand.
+Every matter and circumstance is different, so it is important to seek legal advice if you are unsure where you stand.

-Importantly, parties in a de facto relationship need to be aware that, whilst there is no time limit on how soon after separation de facto parties can make an application for consent orders to divide property, it must be done before the expiration of two years of the date of separation.
-De facto parties are precluded from bringing an application, without the leave of the Court after this two year period.
-It can still be done after the two-year time limit, however, if one of the parties needs to litigate to seek a property settlement, there is the first hurdle of making an out of time application.
+Importantly, parties in a de facto relationship need to be aware that, whilst there is no time limit on how soon after separation de facto parties can apply for consent orders to divide property, it must be done before the expiration of two years of the date of separation.
+De facto parties are precluded from bringing an application, without the leave of the Court after these two years.
+It can still be done after the two-year time limit; however, if one of the parties needs to litigate to seek a property settlement, there is the first hurdle of making an out-of-time application.

-There are occasions that are can be difficult to establish the existence of a de-facto relationship.
+There are occasions when it can be difficult to establish the existence of a de-facto relationship.
 Upon commencement of residing with a partner or separating from a partner, you may want to seek legal advice as to where you stand regarding your financial position.
-There are measures that can be put in place to protect your position.
-If you require legal advice about your relationship, contact our office on the Gold Coast & Brisbane for a free consultation with one of our family law solicitors on (07) 5574 0971
+Some measures can be put in place to protect your position.
+If you require legal advice about your relationship, contact our office on the Gold Coast & Brisbane for a family law consultation FREE 45-minute initial appointment with one of our family law solicitors at (07) 5574 0971